zpoint/idataapi-transform/README.md

 * Auto header generation(csv/xlsx)/table generation(mysql) based on your data
 * APIGetter, will request next page automatically，each page will retry max_retry before fail
 * APIBulkGetter support bulk processing for APIGetter/url object, you can feed iterable object or async generator
+* easy to use concurrent control for APIBulkGetter
+* support normal call back and async call back
+* persistent task to disk
 -------------------

 ### catalog